secretGeek/documentation/en/user-guide/commands/index.md

 The parameter's type is captured as `TParam` in `ReactiveCommand<TParam, TResult>`.
 The type of both `command1` and `command2` above is `ReactiveCommand<int, Unit>`.

 Generally, you should avoid using command parameters.
-It is usually more appropriate for your view model to define a property that your command relies on.
+It is usually more appropriate for your view model to define properties for any state that your command's execution logic relies on.

 ## Command Values